maticnetwork/whitepaper/README.md

 ### Replacement of a Delegate during the ongoing tenure

-In an event of untimely removal/incapability of a Delegate to take part in block production, a new Delegate from the transaction pool will be recruited.
-The incentive mechanism to have a prioritized/preferred list of Delegates as per the stakers' vote will be devised to maintain a healty pool of Delegates
+In an event of untimely removal/incapability of a Delegate to take part in block production, a new Delegate from the transient pool will be recruited.
+The incentive mechanism to have a prioritized/preferred list of Delegates as per the stakers' vote will be devised to maintain a healty pool of Delegates.

 ## Multi Chain Support (Horizontal Sharding)

-Matic Network public checkpointing layer supports multiple side chains by design.
+The Matic Network public checkpointing layer supports multiple side chains by design.
 Theoretically there can be an infinite number of side chains working under the secured and decentralized layer of checkpoints.
-Businesses can have their dedicated side chains connected to the public checkpointing layer having control of their execution environments while still have the immutability, provability and security of transactions via checkpointing mechanism.
+Businesses can have their dedicated side chains connected to the public checkpointing layer having control of their execution environments, while still have the immutability, provability and security of transactions via checkpointing mechanism.

 Key factors influencing design of this sharding process are :
 1. Scheduling of checkpointing layer to periodically propose checkpoints for different side chains
 2. Movement of assets accross multple side chains
-   2.1 User will be able to send assets accross side chains using chain ids and receipts 2.2 Users will be provided with an intuitive wallet interface to perform inter-chain transactions
+   2.1 User will be able to send assets across side chains using chain ids and receipts 2.2 Users will be provided with an intuitive wallet interface to perform inter-chain transactions
 3. Movement of the assets from one chain to another will be managed at the checkpointing layer and may not require any interaction with the mainchain.
-Research is currently underway to facilitate faster (possibly instant) inter sidechain transfers
+Research is currently underway to facilitate faster (possibly instant) inter sidechain transfers.

 ## Interoperability

-As mentioned in the early part of this whitepaper, Ethereum mainchain is first base/mainchain that Matic Network securely interconnects with using the adapted implementation of Plasma framework.
-It intends to connect to multiple such leading smart contract platforms as well as leading cryptocurrencies like Bitcoin etc to provide a homogenized platform for the users to be able to use/exchange their assets from various diseparate blockchains.
+As mentioned in the early part of this whitepaper, Ethereum mainchain is the first base/mainchain that Matic Network securely interconnects with, using the adapted implementation of Plasma framework.
+It intends to connect to multiple such leading smart contract platforms as well as leading cryptocurrencies like Bitcoin, etc to provide a homogenized platform for the users to be able to use/exchange their assets from various blockchains.

 It can also provide a strong foundation for large DEXs hosting assets from multiple blockchains.
-Also having a singleton platform with assets from multiple blockchains can also give rise various unforeseen usecases which the developer ecosystems can envision their future products on.
-It's an exciting area of exploration for Matic Development teams.
+Also having a single platform with assets from multiple blockchains can also give rise to dramatically new usecases, which the developer ecosystems can conceptualise their future products on.
+It's an exciting area of exploration for the Matic Development team.

 ## General State Channels

+<<TODO>>

 # Security

 ## Fraud Proofs {#fraud}

 To enhance the security of the transactions, Matic Network also provides Fraud Proofs on the mainchain.
 The mechanism enables any individual on the mainchain to submit the details of the transactions which he/she thinks is fraudulent.
 If the challenge is successful, the stakes of the parties involved in the fraud are slashed and the challenger receives the slashed funds as an incentive for detecting the fraud.
-This can be considered an ever running high reward bounty programme for any parties who want to investigate the veracity of the transactions on the Matic Network.
+This can be considered an always-running high reward bounty program for any parties who wish to investigate the veracity of the transactions on the Matic Network.

 ### Single level txn proof